apache/spark/docs/apache-airflow-providers-apache-hive/connections/hiveserver2.rst

     * ``auth_mechanism``
       Specify the authentication method for PyHive choose between ``PLAIN``, ``LDAP``, ``KERBEROS`` or, ``Custom`` the default is ``PLAIN``.
     * ``kerberos_service_name``
-      If authenticating with kerberos specify the kerberos service name the default is ``hive``.
+      If authenticating with Kerberos specify the Kerberos service name, the default is ``hive``.
     * ``run_set_variable_statements``
       Specify the if you want to run set variable statements the default is ```True``.